New York Residency: State, City, and Yonkers

 Days receiving medical treatment are statutorily excluded.

-Work commute from Connecticut
+Workday commute from Connecticut

 Counts as a NY day

-The statutory test runs parallel to the domicile test.
-Either path can pull you in.
+If both conditions apply, you are a statutory resident of New York State for the tax year.
+Domicile elsewhere doesn’t change that — Florida, Texas, anywhere else in the world.
+The statutory test runs parallel to the domicile test, and either path can pull you in.
 For the broader framework across other states, see our guide on US state tax residency.

 Intent doesn’t matter.
 The test runs on what happened.